Giving your loved one time and space to process the breakup can afford you both a renewed perspective.

 Girls love to be appreciated, so speaking to that would be smart (what did you genuinely appreciate about this women?)

-That said, a simple complement about her appearance can be enough.
+That said, a simple compliment about her appearance can be enough.

 What About Email?

 Text is probably the right tool to use, but email could work as well.
 Email is generally non-confrontational and relaxed.
-And that is what you want as a first contact after NC.
+And that is what you want as the first contact after NC.

 Sending a letter is different.
 A letter is better when you have something important or meaningful to say.
 Like an apology perhaps.